 - Gold protects you from inflation: If you’re investing in the stock market, there’s a lot that’s outside of your control.
 But gold is an asset you’ll always have some level of control over, regardless of what happens on Wall Street.

 - It retains its value: Because gold is much harder to obtain, it retains its value much longer.
 And you never have to worry about it decaying or losing its structure.

 - Gold is a high-demand product: There are many different ways to use gold, and it tends to be a product that’s in high demand.
 This is especially true when economic conditions are tight.

-How do I start buying gold?
+How do I start investing in gold?

 Step 1: Decide What Type of Gold You Want to Buy

 The best place to start is by deciding what kind of gold you want to buy.
 Each product will require a slightly different purchasing strategy, so you need to be clear on this right from the start.

 Here are the main types of gold most people choose to invest in: